jeromeguillaume/konnect-keycloak-portal-dcr/README.md

 ```

 ## Optional: test locally the HTTP DCR Bridge
-if you don't want ot test locally the Bridge you can skip this section and go to [Deploy the HTTP DCR Bridge](#deploy-the-http-dcr-bridge)
+if you don't want to test locally the Bridge you can skip this section and go to [Deploy the HTTP DCR Bridge](#deploy-the-http-dcr-bridge)

 2 options are available to run locally HTTP DCR Bridge:
   - On the computer OS